5 Key Focus Areas to Supercharge Practice Growth

 Make them feel important

 People LOVE feeling important.
-Weave’s software has a number of solutions designed to help your patients feel a connection to your practice.
+Weave’s dental software has a number of solutions designed to help your patients feel a connection to your practice.
 For example when a patient calls in, Weave pops up a box with information about that patient.
 This helps to make the conversation more meaningful and help the patient feel more important.

 Remember their preferences